fiffeek/.dotfiles.v2/README.md

-# Dotfiles env managed by ansible
+# Dotfiles managed by ansible

 This is the second spin on the dotfiles automation with ansible.
 Notable changes from [v1](https://github.com/fiffeek/.dotfiles) is the